 This is the Honors Program’s most prestigious senior thesis award, recognizing the most distinguished senior thesis proposal submitted to the program each spring.
 (All applicants to the Summer Senior Honors Thesis Grant will be considered for the Mensink Grant.)

 Apply as a fall semester senior for funding during the Senior Thesis project:

 This award (averaging $1500) helps students with research-related expenses, including travel costs.

 These awards support honors students studying abroad on an official semester or year-long UW program.

-This award support honors students travelling to present their findings at research conferences.
+This award support honors students traveling to present their findings at research conferences.

 Community or University Service Project Funding

 Do you have a project idea designed to improve UW-Madison, the community and/or the university student body?
-This award provides two honors students each year with funds equal to two semesters of resident, full-time tuition, as well as some extra money to help them implement their ideas.
+This award provides up to two honors students each year with funds equal to two semesters of resident, full-time tuition, as well as up to $3000 of funding to help them implement their ideas.